220620NET/Kris/notes/js.md

 ## DOM (Document Object Model)
 Is how CSS and JS interacts with HTML elements.
 It is a tree like structure

+## Events
+JS primarily interacts with HTML/DOM through events.
+Browsers keep track of many different types of events and users can attach their event handlers(js function made to respond to a certain event) to these events

+### Event Propagation
+Once the event reaches the target element, it "bubbles" up to the window.
+As it bubbles up, it can trigger all of its parents related to the
 ## Making HTTP Calls
+- XML
+- FetchAPI

+## JS Object vs JSON
+JSON is a notation to transport data derived from JS objects.

+## Storage
+- cookie
+- Web Storage API
+    - Local Storage
+        - Persists through sessions
+    - Session Storage
+        - Gets wiped when the user closes the tab